 In Gender Studies, I teach courses at all undergraduate and graduate levels, with a particular interest in feminist theory, life writing, and bodies.
 I favour an interactive teaching style and arts-based evaluation methods.

-I am currently co-supervising 4 Master of Gender Studies students.
+I am currently co-supervising 5 Master of Gender Studies students.
 They are working on a range of projects from trans women and everyday health to online queer fandoms, histories of knitting, and the films of Julie Dash.
+I also serve on the doctoral supervisory committee of a student in English who is working on masculinities in Newfoundland literature.

 Graduate students I have co-supervised and who have now completed their degrees have researched everything from nineteenth-century fallen women poetry to the trans performances of Nina Arseneault, tattooing and spiritual identity, doulas and doula work, maternal pleasure, fat politics, body mapping and constructions of femininity, and slave narratives.